coolzhao/Geo-SAM/README.md

 ## Introduction

 Geo SAM is a tool that aims to help people segment, delineate or label landforms with large-size geo-spatial raster images.
-[Segment Anything Model](https://segment-anything.com/) (SAM) is a foundation AI model with super power, but the model size is large and using it to process images can take a long time even with a modern GPU.
-With the pre-generated image features using the Vision Transformer image encoder, the interactive segmentation process can be run in real-time on a laptop by only using CPU.
+[Segment Anything Model](https://segment-anything.com/) (SAM) is a foundation AI model with super power, but the model size is huge and using it to process images can take a long time even with a modern GPU.
+Our tool uses the strategies of encoding image features in advance and trimming the SAM model, the interactive segmentation process can be run in real-time on a laptop by only using CPU.

 ## Installation

 ### Install QGIS

-You are suggested to install the latest version of [QGIS](https://www.qgis.org/en/site/forusers/download.html), since the plugin has only been tested on the versions later than QGIS 3.30 (at least ver.
+You are suggested to install the latest version of [QGIS](https://www.qgis.org/en/site/forusers/download.html), since the plugin has only been tested on the versions newer than QGIS 3.30 (at least ver.
 3.28 is recommended).

-## Install Library Dependencies
+### Install Library Dependencies

-### For Windows Users
+#### For Windows Users

 ![OsGeo4WShell](./assets/OsGeo4WShell.png)